Events 1970 - 1999

 1977 - 'FAIRY GODMOTHER' SAVES 'WHITE ELEPHANT' > Anonymous benefactor provided a £1000 interest-free loan to allow completion of new village hall.
 ITEM 0016 SOURCE: Basingstoke Gazette, 18th of January, 1977.

-1977 - QUEEN'S SILVER JUBILEE PLANS > Committee formed of parish councillors and villagers to consider celebrations.
+1977 - QUEEN'S SILVER JUBILEE PLANS > Committee formed of parish councilors and villagers to consider celebrations.
 ITEM 0016 SOURCE: Basingstoke Gazette, 18th of January, 1977.

 1977 - NEW VILLAGE HALL CEILING TO BE INSTALLED > Start to be made on installing ceiling in new village hall this week.
 Wood floor will follow.
 Scale of charges being worked out for hire of new hall by management committee. £22,000 total cost of building.
 ITEM 0016 SOURCE: Basingstoke Gazette, 8th of February, 1977.